-Jack has been a volunteer and member of The Together Plan team for the past 2 years, helping with IT and office development.
+Jack has been a volunteer and member of The Together Plan team since 2017, helping with IT and office development.
 He has recently joined the Board of Trustees having been in the role of Operations Manager, ensuring that The Together Plan is able to run smoothly and as efficiently as possible.
 He is an invested member of the Youth for Youth programme and has been to Belarus to run training there for young adults.
 Jack is a chemistry student at the University of York and strongly believes that with the power of “Togetherness”, Jewish communities can be supported, grow and thrive.